Valentine’s Day Dessert Charcuterie Candy Board

 It’s actually pretty straightforward to create a beautiful candy board.
 If you’ve seen my cheese boards, you’ll notice some similarities in the way I lay out the design:

-2. Place a few smaller candies in bowls or ramekins around the board.
-In this case, heart-shaped bowls were perfectly fitting.
+• Place a few smaller candies in bowls or ramekins around the board.
+In this case, Heart-shaped bowls are especially fitting for Valentine’s Day.

-1. Arrange candies in fun and uniform patterns along the edge of the board or in a triangular pattern (points toward the center).
+• Arrange candies in uniform patterns along the edge of the board or in a triangular pattern (points toward the center).

-1. Fill in any holes with smaller candies.
+• Fill in any holes with smaller candies to make the board feel abundant and full.

 Want to save this recipe?